Coronavirus: EU vaccine drive picks up pace while US stalls | DW | 30.07.2021

 The United States failed to meet President Joe Biden's goal to deliver at least one COVID-19 vaccine shot to 70% of adults by July 4.

-Our World in Data says 56.7% of the US population has had at least one jab, where inoculations are handled at state level.
+Our World in Data says 56.7% of the US population has had at least one jab; inoculations are handled at state level.

 For coronavirus, the estimated threshold for herd immunity is roughly 70% "to go back to a pre-pandemic lifestyle," a paper by Johns Hopkins Bloomberg School of Public Health said in April.

-"We would need at least 70% of the population to be immune (acheive herd immunity) to keep the rate of infection down," the paper said.
+"We would need at least 70% of the population to be immune [achieve herd immunity] to keep the rate of infection down," the paper said.

 Herd immunity can be achieved through vaccinations or by falling sick and building up sufficient antibodies to fight off future infections.